-'It was a change of era, a lift-off moment'
+'A lift-off moment' - Federer v Sampras 21 years on

 "I get the feeling he can't believe his luck and it makes him very easy to be around.
 He's still as wide-eyed and excited by it as he was then.
 He's not worn down by anything, it's all still new and fun to him and that's great to see."

-The rivalry between Federer, Nadal and Djokovic has captivated the sporting world for more than a decade, yet that day in 2001 would be the only time Wimbledon's greatest men's champions went head-to-head.
+The rivalry between Federer, Nadal and Djokovic captivated the sporting world for more than a decade, yet that day in 2001 would be the only time Federer and Sampras went head-to-head.

 "Those of us who were lucky enough to be there witnessed a unique moment," says Carter.